The Safest and Most Dangerous Places in Colma, CA: Crime Maps and Statistics

 Is Colma, CA Safe?

-The F grade indicates that the rate of crime is much higher than that of the average US city.
-Colma ranks in the 3rd percentile for safety, meaning it is safer than 3% of cities but less safe than 97%.
-This analysis applies only to Colma's official city boundaries.
+The F overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Colma's combined rate is much higher than the norm.
+Colma sits in the 3rd percentile, ahead of 3% of cities and behind 97%.
+The grade covers only Colma's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Colma is 71.12 per 1,000 residents in the typical year.
-Colma Residents generally consider the east part of the city to be the safest.
-Your chance of being a victim of crime in Colma varies by neighborhood - ranging from 1 in 9 in the west neighborhoods to 1 in 40 in the east.
+The overall crime rate in Colma is 71.12 per 1,000 residents in a typical year.
+Residents generally consider the east part of the city the safest.
+Your chance of being a victim ranges from 1 in 9 in the west neighborhoods to 1 in 40 in the east.

 The Cost of Crime™ in Colma, CA

-The total projected cost of crime in Colma for 2025 is $1,710,324.
-This translates to approximately $912 per resident and $2,651 per household.
-On average, crime-related costs account for 2.0% of the median household income in Colma.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Colma for 2025 is $1,710,324, about $912 per resident and $2,651 per household.
+That equals 2.0% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.8%